 Odometer Reading Date

 Repair Order # Dealer Code

-Signature Authorized Chrysler Dealer
+Signature, Authorized Service Center

-- □ Inspect the brake linings; replace if necessary. - □ Replace the air conditioning filter. - □ Inspect the CV joints. - □ Inspect exhaust system. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. - □ Change the manual transmission fluid if using your vehicle for any of the following: trailer towing, heavy loading, taxi, police, delivery service (commercial service), off-road, desert operation or more than 50% of your driving is at sustained speeds during hot weather, above 90°F (32°C).
+- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 96,000 miles (156 000 km). - □ Replace the engine air cleaner filter. - □ Replace the spark plugs. - □ Inspect and replace PCV valve if necessary.† - □ Replace the air conditioning filter. - □ Adjust parking brake on vehicles equipped with four-wheel disc brakes. - □ Inspect the brake linings, replace if necessary. - □ Inspect the CV joints. - □ Inspect exhaust system. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. - □ Change the manual transmission fluid if using your vehicle for any of the following: trailer towing, heavy loading, taxi, police, delivery service (commercial service), off-road, desert operation or more than 50% of your driving is at sustained speeds during hot weather, above 90°F (32°C).